Our Nonprofit Mission to Empower Ugandans to Overcome Poverty

 Future Focus of our Nonprofit in Uganda

 Now, we are ready to move forward by bringing this model of development to more small villages in northern Uganda.
 We have already identified four additional small villages within the same sub-county in northern Uganda as our Agwata group.
 We would love to bring our programs to these additional villages.
-But we can do this only as we are able to find churches, schools, clubs or other organizations that would be willing to partner with us in one or more of these villages which are in the process of being re-settled after the 20 year old war with the Lord’s Resistance Army (LRA) ended in late 2008.
+But we can do this only as we are able to find churches, schools, clubs or other organizations that would be willing to partner with us in one or more of these villages which are in the process of being re-settled after the 20 year old war with the Lord’s Resistance Army (LRA) ended in 2007/early 2008 when the peace talks with the LRA broke down and most LRA members fled to Democratic Republic of Congo or other countries.

 The tragic reality of the war was that all the original homes, schools, clinics and churches that might have been in the communities before the war, were erased by either the war itself or the neglect of 20 years when the village people were forced to live elsewhere, either in IDP camps, or as refugees elsewhere within Uganda.
 The fertile land remained unfarmed for 20 years.